Codellion/catcher/README.md

   <img src="https://raw.githubusercontent.com/codellion/catcher/master/logo.png" width="300">
 </p>

 Is a simple interceptors system for .Net Standard 2.0 based in decorators of [Scrutor](https://github.com/khellang/Scrutor).
-It also adds a series of characteristics not implemented in the DI container as property injection.
+It also adds a series of features not implemented in the DI container as property injection.

 ## Installation